msdejong/ASReader/README.md

 Batches: create 10 batches ahead, sort by context length, low to high
 Entities: shuffle entities across entire dataset every batch (jesus christ why) Special tokens: just unk.
 Question end token only if adding question to context.
-They set EOS and BOS to none pad queries, then use packed sequence for query GRU pad documents, after multiplying with query, mask
+They set EOS and BOS to none Unk is never used because they add validation/test to vocabulary and don't replace infrequent words pad queries, then use packed sequence for query GRU pad documents, after multiplying with query, mask
 Loss: log likelihood of answer